China fines Alibaba record $2.75 bln for anti-monopoly violations - Up News Info

 The fine has released a “clear policy signal,” Shi Jianzhong, antitrust consultant committee member of the State Council and professor of China University of Political Science and Law, wrote in the state-backed Economic Times.

-Wium Malan, an analyst at Propitious Research, Cape Town, who publishes on the Smartkarma platform, echoed the sentiment describing the fine as a “clear statement of intent.”
+Wium Malan, an analyst at Propitious Research in Cape Town, who publishes on the Smartkarma platform, echoed the sentiment, describing the fine as a “clear statement of intent.”

 For Alibaba, Malan said, the fine was “affordable” but that the market was still “waiting to see what the ultimate impact would be from the Ant Group restructuring, which still leaves a lot of uncertainty.”